collinsowusu/PyGEE-SWToolbox/README.md

 ## Installation

-To use the PyGEE-SWToolbox, the user must first sign up for a Google account to authenticate the use of the GEE API.
-The user has to clone the project repository using Git Bash shown
+To use the PyGEE-SWToolbox, the user must first sign up for a Google Earth Engine account to authenticate the use of the GEE API.
+The user has to clone the project repository using Git Bash as shown
 below:

 ```